 - 6-8 servings white rice pre-prepared

 - Cut uncooked chicken into bite sized chunks and place in a medium bowl.

 - Add ¼ C soy sauce, the juice from the 8 oz. can of pineapple, and 1-1.5 teaspoon of sesame seed oil.
 Toss with chicken.
 Set aside to marinate while you prepare the vegetables and rice.

 - Add 1 tablespoon cooking oil to wok or deep sautee pan and heat on medium-high heat.

 - When thoroughly hot, add chicken with marinade to wok.
 Stir fry until cooked through.
 Remove from skillet.

 - Add carrots, bell pepper, and onion to wok.
 Stir fry until crisp tender.

 - Add water chestnuts, cooked chicken, 8 oz pineapple, plus 20 oz pineapple and juice.
 Cover, stirring intermittently.

-- In a small bowl, combine cornstarch, 2 Tbsp soy sauce, and 1 Tbsp oyster sauce to use as a thickener.
+- In a small bowl, combine cornstarch, 2 tablespoon soy sauce, and 1 tablespoon oyster sauce to use as a thickener.